leeminhduc2/leeminhduc2-hugo-website/content/about/index.md

 I am **leeminhduc2**.
 My full name is **Lê Minh Đức**.
 You can call me **Đức, Duck,** or **Donald** which is my English name.

-I'm currently a 2nd year student in [University of Engineering and Technology - Vietnam National University](https://uet.vnu.edu.vn/) .
+I'm currently a 2nd-year student in [University of Engineering and Technology - Vietnam National University](https://uet.vnu.edu.vn/) .

 My pronouns are **he/him** (Yes I'm 101% straight).